vishal-keshav/Gym/README.md

 # Gym

-This repository constains detailed description of three major RL algorithms along with code that implement the ideas in simplest manner.
+Major Reinforcement Algorithms are implemented and benchmarked.
+Code is modular and simplistic, can be easily tinkered around to change characteristics of environment, model and hyperparameters.

+Following algorithms are implemented:
+* Deep-Q network (Implemented)
+* Deep deterministic policy gradient (In progress)
+* Actro-Critic variants (In progress)

-Benchmark on different Gym environment can be found in respective folders
+A detailed description of algorithm can be found in respective directories

+## Bechmarks
+Will be updated soon.